sal55/langs/MLang.md/Mfeatures.md

     if a <= b < c            # a <= b and b < c
     if a > b < c = d         # if a > b and b < c and c <= d

-It's is recommended howeverf that if any angle brackets are involved, they all point the same way to make them easier to understand.
+It is recommended however that if any angle brackets are involved, they all point the same way to make them easier to understand.

+(Middle terms such as `b` in `a==b==c` may be evaluated once or twice depending on compiler.
+Try and avoid side-effects here just in case.)

 If you need to use the 1/0 return value of a=b, then break it up using parentheses:

     if (a = b) = (c = d)

-(Middle terms such as in a==b==c may be evaluated once or twice depending on compiler.
-Try and avoid side-effects here just in case.)

 ### Swap